issueapp/spring/issues/spread/data/end.md

       Share your memories with us on <img src="assets/instagram-512.png" width="32px">Instagram
     </h3>

     <p>We hope you’ve enjoyed this special Dad’s Day edition of Spread.
 We’d love to see what you got up to with the special Dads in your life.
-Post your Father’s Day celebration photos on <br/>Instagram, using the hashtag #myspread and using the tag @smudgepublishing to share them with us.
+Post your Father’s Day celebration photos on Instagram, using the hashtag #myspread and using the tag @smudgepublishing to share them with us.
 We will select the best photos and publish them in next month’s issue.  </p>
   </header>

   <ul class="polaroids">